 - 7.1 The following items are good practice with regard to students with medical conditions, the Academy will respond to each individual case in the most appropriate manner.
-Academy staff will: - Encourage students to have their inhalers with them at all times. - Allow students to receive their medication when and where necessary. - Not assume that every student with the same condition requires the same treatment. - Not assume that a student may be faking a medical condition but treat each condition with appropriate first aid/support as required, our procedures allow medical conditions to be monitored by head of year and other key staff in order to take preventative actions as required.
+Academy staff will: - Encourage students to have their inhalers with them at all times. - Allow students to receive their medication when and where necessary. - Not assume that every student with the same condition requires the same treatment. - Not assume that a student may be faking a medical condition but treat each condition with appropriate First Aid/support as required, our procedures allow medical conditions to be monitored by Head of Year and other key staff in order to take preventative actions as required. - Consider the views of the student or their parents/carers, medical evidence or opinion, (although this may be challenged where appropriate). - Avoid sending students with medical conditions home frequently. - Allow students with medical conditions to stay for normal Academy activities, unless this is specified in their IHP.

-&lt;sup>1The exception to this is insulin which must be in date but will generally be available inside an insulin pen or pump, rather than in its original container.
+1 The exception to this is insulin which must be in date but will generally be available inside an insulin pen or pump, rather than in its original container.

-- Consider the views of the student or their parents, medical evidence or opinion, (although this may be challenged where appropriate). - Avoid sending students with medical conditions home frequently. - Allow students with medical conditions to stay for normal Academy activities, unless this is specified in their individual healthcare plans. - Send them to the Academy reception if they become too ill to stay under the teacher's supervision but always accompanied with someone suitable. - Encourage good attendance, encourage parents to arrange appointments outside of school time wherever possible, but not penalise students for their attendance record if their absences are related to their medical condition e.g. Hospital appointments. - Allow students with medical conditions to drink, eat or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively. - Administer medication and provide medical support to their student, including with toileting issues.
-No parent should have to give up working because the Academy is failing to support their student's medical needs. - Reduce any unnecessary barriers to students participating in any aspect of Academy life, including Academy trips, e.g. By not requiring parents to accompany the student.
+- Send them to the Academy reception, if they become too ill to stay under the teacher's supervision but always accompanied with someone suitable. - Encourage good attendance, encourage parents/carers to arrange appointments outside of school time wherever possible, but not penalise students for their attendance record if their absences are related to their medical condition e.g. Hospital appointments. - Allow students with medical conditions to drink, eat or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively. - Administer medication and provide medical support to their student, including with toileting issues.
+No parent/carer should have to give up working because the Academy is failing to support their student's medical needs. - Reduce any unnecessary barriers to students participating in any aspect of Academy life, including Academy trips, e.g. by not requiring parents/carers to accompany the student.